 Whatever the situation may be, it could be fun to reward an employee by allowing them to pick their own parking spot for the week/month.
 It’s also a good idea to allow them to use the parking lot even during the weekend or in the evenings throughout the week.
 Let’s say your company’s located in the city center, and so your employee gets to park their car in your company’s parking lot for free when they go to the city center during the weekend.

 With that in mind, we understand that some companies may provide such benefits to their employees anyway.
 This is one of those employee recognition ideas that aren’t suitable for each corporate scenario.

 It would probably make sense to use this as a recognition practice in a context where employees struggle with parking space in general, so allowing them to have a secure parking space will be considered a privilege and will give them peace of mind for the week/month ahead.

 If this recognition idea resonates with you, you might want to take things to the next level and even buy award parking signs.
 Having signs such as “Reserved for the employee of the month”, “Attendance award employee of the month”, and “Employee of the quarter” can make the whole parking experience for workers much more amusing.

 2. Have a Trophy Tradition

+A trophy tradition is an excellent way to build a recognition platform at work while also allowing for healthy competition.
 This employee recognition idea can be approached in two ways.
 The first one would be to treat the trophy as an award that you will give to the employee who gets recognized for something.
 We suggest buying a trophy and then engraving your employee’s name along with the reason for getting recognized.